MDM96/QT_Projects/README.md

-Notepad Project for learding QT Wdigets
+Notepad Project for learning QT Wdigets

-In this project i've make using Qt framework, only using QtWidgets, without using QtDesigner.
+I developed this application using the Qt framework, entirely with QtWidgets and without relying on Qt Designer.

 Reuqirements:
 1. cmake17
-2. QT6
+2. Qt6